ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-04-03 (Release Candidate)

+### Tenant branding
+- New feature
+- Tenant level branding and settings that can be referenced on installations' settings

+### Products UI v2
+- An improved products UI page in console where you can view, create, edit, and delete products.

+### Installations
+- Settings overriding scope indicator support for all ui fields and widgets

 ## 2023-03-22

 ### Installations